FunkyAditya/Task-Manager/README.md

 #### `npm run eject`

 Removes the single build dependency and copies all configuration files for full control over the project setup. **This is irreversible.**

-## Learn More

-To learn more about React, check out the [React documentation](https://reactjs.org/).

-For additional Create React App features, refer to the [official guide](https://facebook.github.io/create-react-app/docs/getting-started).